 The Best Places to see the Buckwheat Fields in Ha Giang

-Thach Son Than (Quyet Tien town, Quan Ba District): the buckwheat fields are on the road to Quan Ba, about 3 kilometers from Bac Sum hill.
+Thach Son Than (Quyet Tien town, Quan Ba District): the buckwheat fields are on the road to Quan Ba, about three kilometers from Bac Sum hill.
 This place offers adorable swings as well as lovely miniature houses and other decorative items to photograph.
-Newly married couples often flock to this location to enjoy the heart-touching moments with the gorgeous color of buckwheat flowers.
-Ticket price: VND10,000 / ticket.
+Newly married couples often flock to this location to enjoy the heart-touching moments with the gorgeous color of the buckwheat flowers.
+Ticket price: 10,000 VND/ticket.

-Lung Cam Cultural Village (Sung La-Dong Van Valley): This is where the most number of flowers are.
+Lung Cam Cultural Village (Sung La-Dong Van Valley): This is where you can see the most flowers.
 It is also the best place to fully immerse yourself in the beauty of buckwheat flowers.
 In addition, Sung La also has the house of Pao and many fascinating rose gardens.

 Ma Pi Leng Pass: the buckwheat field lies between two mountain ranges, which creates a stunning natural landscape.
 Because the people here start to sow the seeds later than those in Dong Van Valley normally do, not until mid-October do the flowers begin to wear a pinkish color and then become most stunning when November comes by.